validmind/developer-framework/README.md

 ### Installing R dependencies

-If you want to use the R support that is provided by the ValidMind Developer Framework, you must have R installed on your machine.
+If you want to use the R support that is provided by the ValidMind Library, you must have R installed on your machine.
 You can download R from <https://cran.r-project.org/>.
 On a Mac, you can install R using Homebrew:

 ```bash
 brew install r